IRT Third Avenue Line: Closures

 In 1967, the remaining service in the Bronx was formally given the 8 route designation.
 However, the 8 bullet was only marked on maps and station signs; cars always displayed SHUTTLE and the terminal destination.

 Under the MTA's 1968 Program for Action, plans were made for demolition of the remaining line as part of the city's effort to remove "obsolete elevated railway structures", which also saw the razing of portions of the BMT Jamaica elevated in Queens.
 It was to be replaced with a parallel line along the Metro-North Harlem Line's right-of-way, part of the Second Avenue Subway plan.
 Local residents and business owners also sought similar revival seen following the closure of the line's sections in Manhattan.
 However, the line was cancelled after the defeat of a $2.5-billion transportation bond issue in November 1971.
 The remaining portion in the Bronx from East 149th Street to Gun Hill Road finally closed on April 29, 1973 and demolition started on March 9, 1977.
 Demolition was completed by the end of 1977, along with the condemned portion of the Jamaica Line.

 Work on the planned Second Avenue Subway was suspended, due to the 1970s fiscal crisis.
-In the Bronx, the Third Avenue el was replaced by the Bx55 bus making only the stops the train made.
+In the Bronx, the Third Avenue el was replaced by the Bx55 bus, making only the stops the train made.
 This bus route was one of the first to have free transfers to and from the subway, with the three transfer points at the Third Avenue–149th Street and Gun Hill Road IRT White Plains Road Line stations, and the 161st Street–Yankee Stadium station.
 The other two bus-subway transfers were from the B35 and B42 in Brooklyn, which replaced the BMT Culver Line and BMT Canarsie Line, respectively.
 With the introduction of free bus to subway transfers systemwide in the 1990s, the three routes lost their special status, although the B42 terminates in a loop inside fare control at Rockaway Parkway.
 In 2013, the Bx55 was eliminated with the introduction of the Bx41 Select Bus Service.
-It was partially replaced by the Bx41 SBS and the Bx15 Limited, which runs to West Harlem via 125th Street, but does not extend past Fordham Plaza to Gun Hill Road.
+It was partially replaced by the Bx41 SBS and the Bx15 Limited, the latter of which it used to run to West Harlem, Manhattan via 125th Street until service was cut back to 149th Street in The Hub due to the Bronx Bus Network Redesign on June 26th, 2022, but does not extend past Fordham Plaza to Gun Hill Road.